HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 It is found that ~98% of mobile pages do not use the SourceMap response header on script resources whereas only 0.09% use it on resources.
 One reason for this extremely small percentage could be that not many sites choose to put their source code in production through the source map.

-An analysis of how many sites actually send the source map header on their first party or third party scripts shows:
+An analysis of how many sites actually send the source map header on their first-party or third-party scripts shows:

 {{ figure_markup(
   image="sourcemap-first-third-party.png",